 The point of the science fiction prediction was our machine-enhanced abilities.
 They didn’t really need to be under the skin.

-Yesterday, a musician friend said he really wants distribution for his CD.
+Yesterday, a musician friend said he really wants in-store distribution for his CD.

 I had to ask, “What do you mean?
 You’re already on CD Baby, iTunes, Amazon, and everywhere else.”